 Important: When using the HOUR, MINUTE, and SECOND function in Excel, the returned value cannot exceed 24 for hours and 60 for minutes and seconds.
 In addition, you’ll get the #NUM! error if the result is negative (i.e., the end time is less than the start time).

-How to Calculate Time Difference in Excel: Elapsed Time from a Start Time to Now
+How to Calculate Time Difference in Excel: Time Elapsed from a Start Time to Now

 Say you want to find the total number of hours employees have spent on a task since they started working on it on any given day.
 The NOW function returns the current date and time.
 You then subtract the start date and time from it.

-The general formula looks like this:
+The general Excel formula to calculate time elapsed looks like this:

 =NOW()-Start_date/time, where “start_date/time” is the cell reference or value where you enter the start time.